 You will have already set your desired IRC Server in the Profiles and all you now need to do is click on Connect .

 /msg email@example.com IDENTIFY #channel

-The NickServ, ChanServ, and MemoServ status will pop up when you identify to the Services.
-You can choose to not close the status because you can type easily when you want to identify or read/send memo's using the services and you dont have to type the "/msg email@example.com" again but just type identify password, read 1, read 2, del 1, ghost nickname, or etc in the Services status.
+The NickServ, ChanServ, and MemoServ service status will pop up when you identify to the relevant service.
+You can choose to not close the status window because you can type easily when you want to identify to a nickname or channel or to read/send memo's; you are also not required to manually type "/msg email@example.com" again but just type identify password, read 1, read 2, del 1, ghost nickname etc in the status window.
 It's a shortcut :)

-Press the "Menu" under the right side of your screen.
-To join a channel, click on the Join and type the channel you want to join.
+Press the "Menu" button located on the right side of your screen and to join a channel, click on the Join and type the channel name that you wish to join.

-Press the "Menu" under the right side of your screen.
-To leave a channel, simply click on the close.
+Press the "Menu" located on the right side of your screen and to leave a channel, simply click; close .